 you're like most parents, there are times when you'd like to submit your child to "Extreme Child Makeover."
 (That's a reality show playing in a living

-room near you.)
-Maybe you're mortified about the way he clobbers the other toddlers.
-Maybe you wish your shrinking violet would stop clinging to you
+Maybe you're mortified about the way he clobbers the other kids at playgroup.
+Maybe you wish your shrinking violet would stop clinging to you when you

 That doesn’t mean kids who ARE loved.
 Plenty of kids whose parents love them don’t thrive.
 The kids who thrive are the ones who FEEL loved, accepted and cherished for exactly who they are.

 The hard work for us as parents is accepting who our child is, including the things we wish we could change – and cherishing him or her for being that

 person, even while guiding their behavior.
 No, it's not impossible.
 Here's how.